Building From Source on Mac OSX¶

 Apple’s Developer Tools¶

 Apple’s Developer Tools provide a number of key libraries, particularly the vecLib Framework , which includes the BLAS and LAPACK libraries for optimizing matrix and vector operations.
-Install the most recent version from Apple’s Developer Connection site (after free registration).
-The most recent version may also be included on your OS X installation CD.
+The most recent version should be included on your OS X installation CD.
 Ensure that all components are installed by choosing customize when available during the install process and selecting all optional packages - at least the X11 development tools and (on OS X 10.6 or lower) the 10.4 SDK.

 Though virtually any commercial C/C++ compiler may be used with SciPy, OS X comes with GNU C compilers pre-installed.
 The only thing missing is the GNU FORTRAN compiler.